adangkurnia/global-covid19-vaccine-analysis/README.md

 - There are 2681355226 people who have got booster vaccine.
 It is 34% of the population

 #	Data Viz
-After exploring the data, I then visualized it on Google Data Studio.
+After exploring the data, I then visualized it on Tableau Public.
 Checkout the full project Tableau Public version [here](https://public.tableau.com/views/GlobalCovid19Vaccine/GLOBALCOVID-19VACCINETRACKER?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)